bitstadium/HockeySDK-Android/README.md

 ## Requirements

-The SDK runs on devices with Android 2.1 or higher, but you need Android SDK 3.0 (Level 11) or higher to build the library.
+The SDK runs on devices with Android 2.1 or higher, but you need to build your app with Android SDK 3.0 (Level 11) or higher for the integration with HockeySDK.

 ## Integration Into Your Own App